frankt716/cse-191-fall23/rec02.md

 The function $\mathrm{not}$ take a Boolean value and outputs a Boolean value.
 It maps true to false and false to true.
-We can define this function using a *truth table*.

 | $b$   | $\mathrm{not}(b)$ |
 | ----- | ----------------- |